-Our assessment depends on us getting to know our children very well and to this end we gather information from a range of sources; observations of the children in play, in adult led activities, through discussions with parents and carers and through talking to the children.
-We keep written and photographic evidence to help us build up a picture of children's strengths and achievements and to help us to plan for children's next steps in learning.
-Every child in reception has a 'Learning Journal' in which we record our observations and keep samples of the children's work.
-Tapestry is the online journal which we use to track children's observations.
+Our assessment depends on us getting to know our children very well and to this end we gather information from a range of sources; observations of the children in play, their engagement and understanding of adult led activities, through discussions with parents and carers and through talking to the children.
+There is now no statutory requirement to keep written and photographic evidence of the each child's learning in the historical format of a learning journal.
+Instead, as Early Years practitioners, we should be able to draw upon our knowledge of the child to assess where they are working at.
+In recognising each child's strengths and achievements, we can then plan for their next steps in learning.
+However, every child in Reception has weekly tasks in maths and English, which are recorded in their maths and English books.
+Each child also has an online learning journal, which we use to share both whole-class based learning experiences, along with some individual child-based learning outcomes and experiences with our parents and carers.